 It’s a win-win situation.
 As “Stewards of the Past,” we conserve the stories of people long gone and pretend we’re Indiana Jones.

-Archaeology isn’t altruistic, providing basic needs services in third world nations, like doctors administering vaccines to indigent children and carpenters rebuilding homes destroyed by natural disasters.
+Archaeology isn’t altruistic—it doesn’t provide basic needs services in developing nations, like doctors administering vaccines to indigent children and carpenters rebuilding homes destroyed by natural disasters.

 But, archaeology is important.
 It’s the quest for knowledge, a thirst we all share.
 We all want to know, “What is it?
 Who made it?
 Where was it found?
 Why does it matter?”